pigs-food-waste-header.jpg

 So, what’s the best way forward?

-Next to reducing food waste, it would have several other benefits, including allowing farmers to spend less buying animal feed, use less land for livestock farming, reduce carbon emissions related to producing and transporting animal feed, and even slow the rate of deforestation caused by soy farming for use in animal feed.3 If European countries reduced animal feed imports, it would also make certain agricultural commodities more affordable for the rest of the world, potentially improving global food security.3
+Next to reducing food waste, it would have several other benefits, including allowing farmers to spend less buying animal feed, using less land for livestock farming, reducing carbon emissions related to producing and transporting animal feed, and even slowing the rate of deforestation caused by soy farming for use in animal feed.3 If European countries reduced animal feed imports, it would also make certain agricultural commodities more affordable for the rest of the world, potentially improving global food security.3

 In some parts of the world, such a system is already thriving.
-Japan today is a pioneer when it comes to converting food waste into pig feed.3 A little over 50% of surplus from the Japanese food industry is now used as livestock feed thanks to adequate policies and a certification system.10 The ‘eco-feed’ industry collects food surplus that would have been thrown away by catering businesses, supermarkets, and food manufacturers.
-This waste is then transported to well-regulated treatment plants where it is treated to remove any pathogens.
+Today, Japan is a pioneer in converting food waste into pig feed.3 A little over 50% of the surplus from the Japanese food industry is now used as livestock feed thanks to adequate policies and a certification system.10 The ‘eco-feed’ industry collects food surplus that would have been thrown away by catering businesses, supermarkets, and food manufacturers.
+This waste is then transported to well-regulated treatment plants, where it is treated to remove any pathogens.
 This end product is an eco-friendly feed that costs half of what conventional feed does.11 Meat products derived from pigs that are raised on eco-feed are considered to be of premium quality by Japanese consumers because of their environmental credentials.12

 Related articles